cleachataig/ST7-OSTP/Jalon3/readme.md

 ## 📚 Datasets

-For this last we have 3 datasets:
+For this last milestone we have 3 datasets:
 1. Colombia
 2. Ukraine
 3. Romania